pinojs/pino-pretty/Readme.md

 to human readable format (see: `--translateTime`).
 The default format string is `'yyyy-mm-dd HH:MM:ss.l o'`.
 For a list of available patter letters see the [`dateformat` documentation](https://www.npmjs.com/package/dateformat).
+When the value is anything other than the default value, `--translateTime` is implied.
 + `--errorProps` (`-e`): When formatting an error object, display this list of properties.
 The list should be a comma separated list of properties Default: `''`.
 + `--levelFirst` (`-l`): Display the log level name before the logged date and time.